This post may contain affiliate links. Read the full disclosure

 On day 2, you will be picked up from your Cairns accommodation for a full day Cape Tribulation and Daintree Rainforest day tour, including Mossman Gorge and the Daintree River Ferry crossing to the Cape.

-A Daintree River Cruise is a must if you are hoping to see crocodiles in the wild.
-While there is no guarantee you will spot them, the cruises have a very high success rate, with experiences cruise guides who know where to look.
+While there is no guarantee you will spot them, the cruises have a very high success rate, with experienced cruise guides who know where to look.

 Plus you get a safe and relaxing cruise up the Daintree River in a covered boat, seeing other Australian flora and fauna along the way.
 The Daintree River Cruises are approximately 45 minutes long and run throughout the day.